vmario89/Attraccess/apps/fabreader-firmware/README.md

 ### Requirements

 - Chrome or Edge browser on desktop (Web Serial is not supported on mobile or Firefox)
-- ESP32-C3 based Fabreader device
+- ESP32-C3 based FabReader device
 - USB connection to your computer

 ### Quick Installation

-1. Connect your Fabreader device to your computer via USB
+1. Connect your FabReader device to your computer via USB
 2. Visit our [firmware installation page](https://OWNER_NAME.github.io/Attraccess/) (replace OWNER_NAME with your GitHub username)
 3. Click the "Install" button and follow the on-screen instructions
 4. If prompted, select the correct serial port for your device